Struggling to convert your leads into paying customers?

 1. Adobe Inc—Free Trials and Membership

-Adobe is an animation and multimedia SaaS enterprise that offers a myriad of graphic designing, video editing, printing software against monthly subscriptions.
+Adobe is an animation and multimedia SaaS enterprise that offers a myriad graphic design, video editing, and printing software against monthly subscriptions.

 If you look at its sales funnel, Adobe employs a combination of tutorials and trials to entice qualified leads into becoming paying customers.